great-expectations/great_expectations/docs/guides/tutorials/explore_expectations_in_a_notebook.rst

         my_df = SparkDFDataset(my_spark_dataframe)

-    This method will convert your ``Spark DataFrame`` into a class with access to Great Expectations' methods, such as ``ProfilingResultsPageRenderer``.
+    This method will create an object with access to Great Expectations' methods, such as ``ProfilingResultsPageRenderer``.